 - A few things to check include the actuator mode that controls temperature.
 It must be a consideration before you begin with the replacement of parts.

 - For a fancy automatic system, use the slide temperature control to set the digital display number to get the temperature actuator than with the basic system.

 The electronic actuator controlling the airflow direction is the blend door actuator.

-- The associated symptoms defrosting are slow, the front windshield is slow, or it remains foggy.
+- The associated symptoms of defrosting are slow, the front windshield is slow, or it remains foggy.

 - Failure of the device causes a grinding sound behind the entertainment system.
 It indicates opposite complaints such as air flows out, though the position is on the control panel of the air conditioning system.

 - The clicking sound represents the stripping inside of the plastic gears of the upper actuator.
 The internal components stay the same while the case is holding them, or with regular wear-tear, there are some disturbances experienced with the airflow and needs to be diagnosed.

 - The factory installs the actuators for temperature control before completing the dashboard in the car assembly line.

 - Blend door calibration procedure involves removing the screws from the retaining bolts using a mini ratchet.

 - You can also take the assemblies part of the actuator and attempt to repair them.
 However, once they are out, clean them.
 Before getting them back, ensure the clear the old lubrication.
 If required, solder the circuit board hairline fractures.